MiroslavCsonka/MiroslavCsonka.github.io/_posts/2021-03-20-querying-nested-json-in-postgres.md

   ]
 }
 ```
-Order line this means that there were 2 products purchased, and one of them received £10.30 discount
+With order like this, someone purchased 2 products, and one of them received £10.30 discount

 Now that we understand the data, we can start digging into it.